shortstheory/dtn-unetstack/README.md

 * DuplicateNtfs from listening to both RxFrameNtfs/DatagramNtfs on phy/link
 * How to pass TTLs for multi-hop?
 * Why would i need fillers in my PDUs?
+* How do I identify which messages are multi-hop?

 ## Check
 * Is a TTL'ed message the same as a failed message and worth informing the other node about?
 Ideally even failed messages should go back up to router?